cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   integer, rounding down when the remainder is precisely 0.5.

 - HashToBase(H,x): H(x)[0:round(log2(p))] mod p.
-  This method is parametrized by the cryptographic hash function H, which must outputs at least round(log2(p)) bits, where p is the prime order of base field Fp.
+  This method is parametrized by the cryptographic hash function H, which outputs at least round(log2(p)) bits, where p is the prime order of base field Fp.
 The function first computes the bitstring H(x), and truncates this down to round(log2(p)) bits.
 The result of this is converted to an integer,